LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/MavenAIPoweredRoutingTutorial.md

     b. accountId: Your LiveEngage account ID

-    c. mavenNamespace: The Maven namespace is used for organizing a set of attributes you may want to use in a policy.
+    c. mavenNamespace: The Conversation Orchestrator namespace is used for organizing a set of attributes you may want to use in a policy.
 See [Context Warehouse Session Store](maven-ai-context-warehouse-context-session-store.html) for more information on how this works.

         i.
 Please enter myNameSpace.
 You will use this name in a routing policy.